Balsamic Caramelized Onion Pork Chops

 - Lower the heat to medium and then add in the onions and garlic.
 Sprinkle with 1/4 tsp salt and leave to cook for 10 minutes.
 The onions should be golden in colour and begin to caramelize.

-- While the onions are cooking, to a blender or nutribullet container combine the medjool dates, chicken stock, balsamic vinegar and mustard and blend until completely smooth.
+- While the onions are cooking, to a blender or nutribullet container combine the honey or medjool dates, chicken stock, balsamic vinegar and mustard and blend until completely smooth.

 - Pour the sauce into the pan and stir so that the onions are well coated.
 Return the pork chops to the pan and spoon some of the onions overtop.
 Bake in the oven for 6-8 minutes until the pork chops have an internal temperature of 140-145 degrees Fahrenheit.
 Garnish with 1 tsp of thyme before serving.